voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.3.1

+Apart from all of the bigger changes in the latest release:

+* Now normalizing also the embed URL:s so that you get the same result, no matter what target a mention was at and no matter if your site can be accessed across a few different variations of the same URL.
+This change requires a migration.
+* Minor: Added a migration to drop the old migration table

 ### 0.3.0

 * Moved from interacting with Postgres directly to using Knex to talk with the database.
 Makes any SQL-database work + gives a nice migration framework and schema declaration base.